spearwolf/picimo/README.md

 yarn run examples
 ```

-The special `dist/picimo.mjs` (uncompressed: `dist/dev/picimo-dev.mjs`) is a native es module and can loaded as standalone module in your browser with the script element or by using the `import` statement from inside your javascript.
+The special `dist/picimo.mjs` (uncompressed: `dist/dev/picimo-dev.mjs`) is a native ecmascript module and can be loaded as standalone module in your browser with the script element or by using the `import` statement from inside your javascript.

 ```html
 <script type="module" src="picimo.mjs"></script>